Khazius/UsefulToken/README.md

 ```
 While this may add some overhead to the token the intent is to allow functionality such as dividends, votes, and anything else imaginable that requires a token balance at a point in time without the usual draw backs such as modifying the token contract itself or restricting transfers.
 ### The token is Burnable
-Anyone can burn their tokens at any time if they want to
+Anyone can burn their tokens at any time if they want to with this function
 ```
 function burn(uint256 _value) public returns (bool)
 ```